 Series: ACD email routing

-PureCloud routes incoming email messages through ACD just like it routes calls and chats, using the same routing and evaluation methods and considering skills, language, priority, and agent utilization.
+PureCloud routes incoming email messages through ACD just like it routes calls and chats, using the same routing and evaluation methods.
+When routing email messages, PureCloud considers skills, language, priority, and agent utilization.

 Your PureCloud account can have a maximum of two email domains with up to 500 associated email addresses per domain.
 You assign each email address to a queue, and can configure it to have an associated language, skill, and priority.
-PureCloud ACD routes each incoming message to a member of the queue, and based on the routing and evaluation methods, determines the best available agent to handle the interaction.
+PureCloud ACD routes each incoming message to a member of the queue.
+Configured routing and evaluation methods help to determine the best available agent to handle the interaction.

-You can configure agent utilization to specify the maximum number of email interactions that agents in your organization can handle at one time, and you can specify which other media types can interrupt email interactions.
+You can configure agent utilization to specify the maximum number of email interactions that agents in your organization can handle at one time.
+You can specify which other media types can interrupt email interactions.
 For example, if an agent is handling an email and a call comes in, you might want to interrupt the agent to take the call.
 For more information about agent utilization, see Agent utilization and Configure agent utilization.

 Message and attachment size limits